cotarr/cert-numeric-ip/README.md

 Upon successful connection, s_client should show `Verify return code: 0 (ok)` located a few lines up from the bottom of the screen.
 The zero return code indicates that the signatures on the server certificate were verified using the CA certificate.
-Try typing in each terminal to see the content echo to the other.
+Try typing in each terminal and the content will be echoed to the other.

 ### Add verification of the client certificate

 In the previous example, the client used the CA.crt certificate to very the certificate signature of the server.
 In the reverse direction, the previous example had no check on the identity of the client.
-In the previous example, the verification was performed on the client end.
-In the next example using client authentication, the verification is performed on the server end.
+In the previous example, the server identification verification was performed on the client end.
+In the next example using client authentication, the verification of the client identity is performed on the server end.

 To do this, the CA certificate (CA.crt) must be added to the command used to start the s_server program.
 In total 3 files are specified.